RTEYL/RTEYL.github.io/_posts/2020-09-25-project_planning_is_so_important.markdown

     -check if highlighted box matches event box in arrays

     -highlight previous box + new random box and add to array

-    -listen for click event(s) WHILE checking array (if 					first click doesn’t immediately match -> failure .					..etc...)
+    -listen for click event(s) WHILE checking array (if first click doesn’t immediately match -> failure ...etc...)

     -add to score on each success + previous successes(first round = 1, second round = 2 etc...)

     -upon failure display results and score ranking